 How Do Insurance Companies Determine a Car Accident Settlement?

-If you talk to five different insurers about settlement calculations, you will hear five different strategies for evaluating injury claims.
+If you talk to five different insurers about settlement calculations, you will hear five unique strategies for evaluating injury claims.
 In Texas, the Civil Practice and Remedies Code Title 2, C, § 41 defines the types of recoverable damages.
 Most settlements include two broad damage categories: economic and non-economic.
 Under certain circumstances, you may qualify for a punitive damage award.

 Economic damages are relatively easy to calculate.
 An insurer simply adds up all of the financial losses you incurred during treatment and recovery.
 These often include: